uktrade/data-hub-frontend/CONTRIBUTING.md

   updates from the master branch.
 We prefer a rebase here to a merge commit as we prefer a clean and straight history on master with discrete merge commits for features
-- Features are merged onto the `develop` branch
+- Features are merged onto the `master` branch
-- Releases are created from `develop` and are merged into `master`

 ## Code